The Beveridge Society Inaugural Conference

 Iain Duncan Smith believed that contemporary Britain faced a new set of giants: family breakdown; educational failure; economic dependency and worthlessness; addictions (alcohol, drugs and gambling) and serious personal debt – what he termed a ‘cycle of deprivation.’
 He concluded his presentation with the view that we must rid ourselves of the “obsession that all welfare begins and ends with the state – it doesn’t.
 Most of it begins and continues in a thing called the welfare society.”

-The main conference chair was Professor Alan Lee Williams OBE (on the right in the photo), chair of the Sir William Beveridge Foundation with Baroness Uddin of Bethnal Green overseeing the presentations and question and answer sessions.
-Rahman Jilani, The Founder and Executive Director of the Sir William Beveridge Foundation (on the left in the photo), closed the conference with a vote of thanks to the two main speakers and everyone who had attended in helping to make the Society’s inaugural conference such an interesting and enjoyable occasion.
+The main conference chair was Professor Alan Lee Williams OBE, chair of the Sir William Beveridge Foundation with Baroness Uddin of Bethnal Green overseeing the presentations and question and answer sessions.
+Rahman Jilani, The Founder and Executive Director of the Sir William Beveridge Foundation, closed the conference with a vote of thanks to the two main speakers and everyone who had attended in helping to make the Society’s inaugural conference such an interesting and enjoyable occasion.
 He described his plan to use the vision of Sir William Beveridge through the Foundation in helping people not only in the UK but also internationally including Europe, Asia and Africa by initiating and running practical projects around health and social care, education and economic empowerment to ease the suffering of all people, particularly the elderly.
 The first of these projects will be started in Bangladesh.
 Standing on his shoulders to see even further.